We've tested the best meal kits on the market. From family-friendly Home Chef to plant-based Purple Carrot, find the perfect meal kit no matter what.

 There are about eight recipes to choose from each week.
-I tested a full week's worth of Purple Carrot meals -- which you can read about here -- and enjoyed everything I made.
+I tested a full week's worth of meals -- which you can read about in my full Purple Carrot review here -- and enjoyed everything I had.
 Out of all the vegan meal kits I've tried, Purple Carrot's provided me with the best knowledge of and practice for cooking vegan cuisine and its ingredient mainstays like lentils and grains.
 Purple Carrot also introduced me to some really interesting sauces and condiments like cashew cream and other nut-based "dairy" products.

 A Sample menu might include Lemon-braised chickpeas with rosemary and cashew cheese, green curry lentils with brown rice and vegetables and broccoli and cheddar soup with miso garlic croutons.
 There are also breakfast meal kit add-ons starting at $6 per serving.

-Subscription: Purple Carrot meals are between $9 and $12 per serving, depending on how many servings per meal you order.
-A box of three meals per week for two people will cost about $72.
+Subscription: Purple Carrot offers breakfasts starting at $4.49 per serving, lunches starting at $9 per serving and dinners starting at $11 per serving.
+A box of three meals per week for two people usually costs about $72.
 Shipping is free.